Ticker

 ---------------------------------------------------------------------------------------------------------

-A programming language is a type of computer language that has of a set of instructions for communicating with computers.
+A programming language is a type of computer language that has set of instructions for communicating with computers.

 the programming languages that are compiled first before running, scripting languages do not compile the file and execute the file without being compiled.